oppia/oppia-web-developer-docs/Seasons-of-Docs-2019.md

 * **Milestones** that will divide your work into multiple parts, you can set milestones for each month or for each week.
 Strong proposals will have clear, concrete and measurable milestones, whose success can be objectively evaluated by an external observer.

+## Selection Criteria

+In order to select technical writers for Season of Docs, we will mainly be looking at two things:

+- The quality of the submitted proposal
+- The quality of the applicant's previous technical writing related work

+We believe that strong performance in these dimensions is likely to correlate well with the technical writer having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the Season of Docs program.

+For the proposal, we generally look for a clear indication that the technical writer has a good, deep understanding of the project, and has broken it down sufficiently well, in a way that makes it very likely to succeed.
+Some indicators that could help with this include:
+- A clear analysis of (and good design decisions that build on top of) the original project idea, with a strong focus on creating a simple, intuitive experience for end users.
+- A concrete, specific breakdown of the work to be done for each milestone.
+Here's an [example](https://docs.google.com/document/d/1vuwXvHOYXqfM2S2B2KIWhZrAa1PL59wJRUYsqJEd67E/edit) from a previous design doc.
+(Note that, in the implementation plan, the author has carefully considered and listed which tests need to be written alongside the code; this is a positive indicator.)
+- Sufficient concreteness (e.g. references to particular files and methods) to demonstrate that the applicant is familiar with both the scope of the problem and the existing codebase.
+- A description, if applicable, of how the applicant plans to mitigate risks that could potentially derail the project.
+- Clear, unambiguous communication.
+(This is important; your proposal will be read by many mentors!)

 # Project ideas
 ### Beginners’ guide to creating stuff on Oppia
 Guide for new Oppia creators about lessons/explorations, skills, lesson translations, the interface of the Oppia page.
 Currently our user documentation is hosted on [oppia.github.io](http://oppia.github.io) pages, but if you prefer other platform to host the documentation you can explain that in your proposal.